sxlijin/tfs-updater/README.txt

 GDocs.

 ##### Update log
+2016-04-05:v2.2 Refactored to include all dependencies.
+Should be able to run
+        independently of any and all library dependencies, barring the standard Python 2.7.x distribution.
+            Bug fixes made along the way also apparently never actually worked correctly.
+That's completely on me for not testing after commit/push.
+            Independency required some refactoring to make stuff work; what happened was that by moving all dependencies in, a lot of the import statements in the dependencies themselves no longer worked, because they were attempting to do a global import, instead of a submodule import - which is where the dependency had been placed.
+The following sed statement was required to repair these dependencies: sed -i "s/^import six$/import lib.six as six/;
+                    s/^from six/from lib.six/;
+                    s/^import chardet$/import lib.chardet as chardet/;
+                    s/^from urllib3/from lib.urllib3/
+                    " lib/*/*.py
 2014-09-01:v2.1 Reorganized file structure.
 2014-06-05:v2.0	Completely rewrote everything following Jagex's decision to
 		return hiscores to the F2P community.
 New version completely